maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 The first line came from Mutter, GNOME's compositor and window manager.
 The remaining lines came from `amdgpu`, the Linux kernel driver for the Radeon GPU. `DMCUB`, `MPCC` and `CRTC` all belong to the display side of the stack.

-Order matters.
-The first DMCUB failure appeared at 11:15:08.
-I pressed the power key at 11:16:18.
+Order matters: the first DMCUB failure appeared at 11:15:08, while I pressed the power key at 11:16:18.
 A kernel trace in the PSR path appeared four seconds after that press, during the suspend attempt.
-The suspend and PSR failures show that an already broken display path failed again during suspend.
-The initial cause remains earlier and unknown.
+The suspend and PSR failures show that an already broken display path failed again during suspend, leaving the earlier cause unknown.

 I use three labels for the rest of this account: